 Some recipes list eggs and baking soda or baking powder as an ingredient.

 because it was simple to prepare and so delicious!

 Sprinkle flour and salt over potatoes and mix all ingredients well.

 Heat oil in a skillet on medium/high heat until hot enough for frying.

-Place 1/2 cup of potatoes for each pancake into hot oil.
+Place 1/3 cup of potatoes for each pancake into hot oil.

-Cook 2 to 3 minutes on each side until lightly brown.
-Remove to serving dish with a spatula.
+Cook 2 to 3 minutes on each side until done and lightly browned.

 Applesauce or stewed apples are also excellent served with this dish for breakfast.

 However, peanut oil gives this dish a delicious, nutty flavor.

 **A great way to utilize leftover mashed potatoes, even if they are seasoned.